 Distinguished Alumni Service Award

-Recognizes alumni volunteers who have made exceptional contributions in support of the activities of the SUNY New Paltz Alumni Association.
+Recognizes alumni volunteers who have made exceptional contributions in support of activities of the SUNY New Paltz Alumni Association.